 Heddy Donovan's mother, Pauline Erschen, was born in 1878, in Grafenfeld, Gottschee, Krain, Austria (now Dolga Vas, Slovenia).
-Later in this document we will learn more about Gottschee, which has a fascinating history.
-Pauline was the oldest of 10 children.
+Later in this document we will learn more about Gottschee, a German linguistic and cultural "island" that has a fascinating history.
+Pauline was the oldest of 11 children.

-Grafenfeld in about 1924; the church was destroyed in 1956
+Grafenfeld in about 1924; the church was destroyed by the Yugoslav regime in 1956